5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 Discovering the White Temple’s Unique Features

-Before you leave, do visit the Golden Structure: Contrasting the white temple, the golden structure nearby represents our worldly desires and attachments.
+Before you leave, visit the Golden Structure.
+The golden structure nearby represents our worldly desires and attachments, contrasting the white temple.
 It is actually the toilet block!

 Where: 1 Phahonyothin Rd, Pa O Don Chai, Mueang Chiang Rai District, Chiang Rai